-The update center is a standard NetBeans component and provides functionality for easy update and download of existing modules for integration into OMS.
+- Update center: The update center is a standard Net-Beans component and provides functionality for easy update and download of existing OMS modules.
 All developers of OMS model components can encapsulate their work within NetBeans modules.
 By offering them via the Internet they can make their work available to other OMS users who can then retrieve and install them through the use of the update center.
-OMS-tailored NetBeans modules include not only the model components themselves, but they can also provide additional data like parameter-sets and documentation.
+OMS-tailored Net-Beans modules include not only the model components themselves, but they can also provide additional data like parameter-sets and documentation.